-- Accelerate the adoption and implementation of comprehensive, gender-transformative legal responses and enforcement mechanisms to prevent and eliminate new and emerging forms of SGBV and discrimination, such as online and technology-facilitated SGBV and digital surveillance. - Leverage technology and innovation to enhance access to justice for women and girls in remote or marginalised settings, including women and girls with disabilities.
-Ensure full access to digital legal services and technology-driven legal empowerment, such as online reporting and monitoring tools, accessible and quality legal information and free cyber security tools for youth and gender-diverse groups - while safeguarding privacy, security and confidentiality. - Invest in gender-sensitive digital and media literacy, comprehensive and evidence-based sexuality education (CSE), and preventative interventions - especially for young men and boys. - Establish binding safeguards to prevent and eliminate gender bias, discrimination and gender-based violence enabled by AI technologies and algorithms.
+- Accelerate the adoption and implementation of comprehensive, gender transformative legal responses and enforcement mechanisms to prevent and eliminate new and emerging forms of SGBV and discrimination, such as online and technology-facilitated SGBV and digital surveillance. - Leverage technology and innovation to enhance access to justice for women and girls in remote or marginalised settings, including women and girls with disabilities.
+Ensure full access to digital legal services and technology-driven legal empowerment, such as online reporting and monitoring tools, accessible and quality legal information and free cyber security tools for youth and gender-diverse groups - while safeguarding privacy, security and confidentiality.^{xix} - Invest in gender sensitive digital and media literacy, comprehensive and evidence-based sexuality education (CSE), and preventative interventions - especially for young men and boys. - Establish binding safeguards to prevent and eliminate gender bias, discrimination, and sexual and gender-based violence enabled by AI technologies and algorithms.
 Adopt and implement measures for online content regulation, algorithmic transparency, and platform accountability and due diligence, and enforce sanctions for non-compliance.

-6. Ensure a gender-transformative approach to transitional justice
+6. Ensure a gender transformative approach to transitional justice

-- Ensure transitional justice mechanisms - truth commissions, reparations programs, institutional reforms, and judicial processes - are gender-transformative, intersectional, prioritise survivor leadership, and address gender-specific harms, structural inequalities and intersectional forms of discrimination.
-Recognize hybrid and customary justice as part of transitional justice. - Guarantee full, effective and meaningful participation and leadership of women and girls, survivors and survivor-led networks in prevention, response, peace processes, and post-conflict justice design, implementation, and monitoring.
-To this end, ensure adequate funding and protection for women, survivors and human rights defenders to support meaningful participation and prevent backlash for addressing violations. - Guarantee justice for victims and survivors of conflict-related SGBV and other human rights violations, adopting a survivor-centered and survivor-led approach: recognize and address gendered and intergenerational causes and consequences, guarantee access to trauma-informed comprehensive services - including sexual and reproductive health services - that enable healing and empowerment, engage men and boys in prevention of SGBV and countering shame and stigmatization, support collective Memory and Recognition, and addressing impunity. - Guarantee protection of women detained in conflict zones, who are prone to experiencing SGBV.
+- Ensure transitional justice mechanisms - truth commissions, reparations programs, institutional reforms, and judicial processes - are gender transformative, intersectional, prioritise survivor leadership, and address gender-specific harms, structural inequalities and intersectional forms of discrimination^{xx}.
+Recognize hybrid and customary justice as part of transitional justice. - Guarantee full, effective and meaningful participation and leadership of women and girls, survivors and survivor-led networks in prevention, response, peace processes, and post-conflict justice design, implementation, and monitoring.^{xxi} To this end, ensure adequate funding and protection for women, survivors and human rights defenders to support meaningful participation and prevent backlash for addressing violations. - Guarantee justice for victims/survivors of conflict-related SGBV and other human rights violations, adopting a survivor-centred and survivor-led approach: recognize and address gendered and intergenerational causes and consequences, guarantee access to trauma-informed comprehensive services - including sexual and reproductive health services - that enable healing and empowerment, engage men and boys in prevention of SGBV and countering shame and stigmatization, support collective Memory and Recognition, and addressing impunity. - Guarantee the protection of women detained in conflict-affected settings, as they face a heightened risk of SGBV^{xxii}.
+This requires enforcing international human rights standards, ensuring gender-responsive and trauma-informed detention conditions, providing access to independent monitoring, and guaranteeing confidential reporting and support services to safeguard the dignity, safety, and rights of detained women in conflict-affected settings.